johanberntsson/ozmoo/README.md

 ![Ozmoo running a German game using a custom font with accented characters](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/germangame.png)

 * Uses all 40 columns, has smart wordwrap and has a MORE prompt which uses a single character - this allows for much more text to be fitted on screen than with Infocom's interpreters.
 * Supports embedding a custom font.
-Currently two fonts are included in the distribution, plus some versions for Swedish, German, Italian and Spanish.
+Currently two fonts are included in the distribution, plus some versions for Swedish, Danish, German, Italian and Spanish.
 And you can supply your own font.
 * Supports custom alphabets in Z-machine version 5 and 8.
 * Supports custom character mappings, allowing for games using accented characters.
 Comes with predefined mappings for Swedis, German, Italian and Spanish.
 * Supports custom colour schemes.